clingen-data-model/allele/source/allele/canonical_allele.md

 Definition
 ----------

-A stable identifier for an allele, grouping together the different ways that allele might be described across different versions of different ReferenceSequences.
+A stable identifier for an allele, grouping together the different ways that the allele might be described across different versions of different ReferenceSequences.

 Scope and Usage
 ---------------